cucapra/gem5-mesh/README.md

 ### Building:

-Regardless of the route you choose, the first thing you'll need to do is build the simulator:
+Regardless of the route you choose, the first thing you'll need to do is build the simulator with this command:

-1. `cd top/`
-2. `scons -j16 ./build/RVSP/gem5.opt`
+    scons -j16 ./build/RVSP/gem5.opt

+Run this command from `top`, i.e., the repository root.
+(The Docker container should put you in this directory automatically.)

+The build script may warn you about "missing the gem5 style or commit message hook."
+Just press enter to ignore this.

+Building the simulator takes around 10 minutes.

 ### Running Quickstart: